 Keeping Campuses Smoke- and Tobacco-Free

-Statistics show that nearly all smokers - 99 percent - begin using tobacco before age 27.2 We believe strongly that colleges and universities can help to prevent students from develop a lifelong and potentially life-threatening habit by adopting tobacco-free campus policies.
+Statistics show that nearly all smokers - 99 percent - begin using tobacco before age 27.

 The Truth Initiative hosts awareness events on campuses and employs several community outreach managers responsible for connecting with schools across the country.
 Through support from the CVS Health Foundation, the Truth Initiative has provided funding to 106 grantees, including 42 HBCUs and 64 community colleges.
 At the end of 2017, a total of 61 colleges, including 18 HBCU grantees and 43 community college grantees, had successfully adopted 100 percent smoke- or tobacco-free policies.